For mobile, landscape view is recommended.

-Granular activated carbon (GAC) treatment is currently the most common approach to remove per- and polyfluoroalkyl substances (PFAS) from water, especially perfluorooctane sulfonic acid (PFOS) and perfluorooctanic acid (PFOA), due to the United States Environmental Protection Agency (USEPA) Health Advisory in May 2016.
+Granular activated carbon (GAC) treatment is currently the most common approach to remove per- and polyfluoroalkyl substances (PFAS) from water, especially perfluorooctane sulfonic acid (PFOS) and perfluorooctanic acid (PFOA).
 Recent studies have shown relatively short breakthrough times for certain PFAS when using GAC and there is a significant need to develop more cost-effective treatment solutions for the removal of a broad-range of PFAS (e.g., short-chain perfluoroalkyl acids [PFAAs] and precursors).
-As a result, a recent collaboration between Aqua-Aerobic Systems, Inc. (AASI) and the Colorado School of Mines evaluated the use of sub-micron powdered activated carbon (SPAC) in conjunction with ceramic microfiltration (CMF) to remove PFAS from various contaminated water sources during a laboratory study.
+As a result, a recent collaboration between Aqua-Aerobic Systems, Inc. (AASI) and the Colorado School of Mines evaluated the use of sub-micron powdered activated carbon (SPAC) in conjunction with ceramic microfiltration (CMF) to remove PFAS from various impacted water sources during a laboratory study.
 These laboratory studies indicated that SPAC had a significantly higher sorption capacity (> 2,000 times) for certain PFAS compared to conventional GAC.
+The objective of the project was to demonstrate and validate the application of the SPAC-CMF treatment approach to reduce the total life-cycle cost of treating groundwater impacted with PFAS.
+This demonstration was conducted at Horsham Air Guard Station (AGS) and former Naval Air Station (NAS) at Willow Grove in Horsham, Pennsylvania.

 Reid, T.K., D. Holland, J. Campanaro, and J. Quinnan.
 2021.
 Can a Novel Colloidal Adsorbent Material and Robust Separation Process Improve PFAS Removal.
 The Analyst Technology Supplement.